dstackai/dstack/docs/docs/reference/cli/index.md

 This command applies a given configuration.
 If a resource does not exist, `dstack apply` creates the resource.
 If a resource exists, `dstack apply` updates the resource in-place or re-creates the resource if the update is not possible.

+When applying run configurations, `dstack apply` requires that you run `dstack init` first, or specify a repo to work with via `--repo`, or specify `--no-repo` if you don't need any repo for the run.

 <div class="termy">